University Resource Guide

 Information Technology Services

-Wireless (Wi-Fi) Access:
+Wireless (Wi-Fi) Access

 All buildings on the Suffolk campus allow students, faculty, staff, and sponsored guests to access the wireless network.
-For more information and the Wi-Fi set-up instructions visit: Wireless Access

 Suffolk uses single sign-in for systems access.
-This means your user name and password will allow you to access Suffolk systems on campus as well as remotely including: Email (Microsoft Outlook), Blackboard, Workday, and Suffolk’s LinkedIn Learning platform.
+This means your user name and password will allow you to access Suffolk systems on campus as well as remotely including: Email (Microsoft Outlook), Canvas, Workday, and Suffolk’s LinkedIn Learning platform.

 Campus Access, Keys, and Parking